tunnelblick icon Tunnelblick free software for OpenVPN on macOS We need translators for several languages…

 First, check to make sure you don't have a Tunnelblick "Login Item".

-2. If you see Tunnelblick, click to select it, then click the minus sign ("-") at the bottom of the list on the left side of the window.
+2. If you see Tunnelblick, click to select it, then click the minus sign ("-") below it.

 Second, check that you do not have an active VPN: